-When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the untit offeed version on the system.
+When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in line with the authorised version on the system.

-No part of this document may be reproduced without the expressed consent of the copyright holder, Eakom Holdings SOC Limited, Reg No 2002/015527/06.
+No part of this document may be reproduced without the expressed consent of the copyright holder.
+Eskom Holdings SOC Limited, Reg No 2002/015527/06.